PureWeen/pureween.github.io/_posts/2018-02-01-debug-tips.md

 ---

 ### Setting up the source code
-- Life is easiest if you can clone do the d drive
+- Life is easiest if you can clone to the d drive
     - *git clone https://github.com/xamarin/Xamarin.Forms.git d:\a\1\s*
 - If you don't have a D drive then you can use *subst*
     - *git clone https://github.com/xamarin/Xamarin.Forms.git c:\SomeFolder\a\1\s*